nishabe/Refresher-OBJC/README.md

 # Refresher-OBJC
 This is the one stop reference place for all the good things about Objective C.
-The project should act as a catalogue for User Interface, Objective C Concepts and useful libraries while implementing it.
+The project is intended to act as a catalogue for User Interface, Objective C Concepts and useful libraries.
-The purpose is not to include every minor aspects about ObjC in iOS, but to help a developer to have a headstart in day today activities by providing an easy reference material.
+The purpose is not to include every minor aspects about Objective C, but to provide a simple reference material that comes handy during day today development related activities.

 The topics are divided in to three.
 They are 1.
 UI Controls 2.
 Concepts 3.
 Libraries
 #1.
 UI Controls